bit4mind/anon-service/README.md

 However you could still use Tor browser (without DNSCrypt/DNSSEC) even while the service is running, but this scenario is also not recommended (https://trac.torproject.org/projects/tor/wiki/doc/TorifyHOWTO#ToroverTor).
-The real benefit of using this script is to reduce resolution latency while offering security on the transportation layer and source validation via DNSSEC validation cache.
+The real benefit of using this script is to offer security on the transportation layer and source validation via DNSSEC validation cache.
 If you are looking for a strong anonymity solution, switch to Linux distributions focused on security and privacy like Whomix or Tails.